 PG – Chris Paul / SG – Austin Rivers / SF – JJ Redick / PF – Luc Mbah a Moute / C – DeAndre Jordan.

 Chris Paul is a much better player than Elfried Payton and the Clippers point guard will know how to use this matchup to his advantage.
-Austin Rivers is supposed to be back in this game and if not Jamal Crawford will take his place.
+Austin Rivers is supposed to be back in this game and if not, will have Jamal Crawford take his place.

 I think that the Clippers are an absolute favorite in this match.
-Orlando is showing signs of crisis and they cannot handle the Clippers at their usual performances.
-I think that the adjustment of Blake Griffi's return from injury is finally gone and that the Clippers have fully adjusted to playing under these circumstances.
+Orlando is showing signs of crisis and cannot handle the Clippers at their usual level of play.
+I think that the adjustment of Blake Griffi's return from injury is finally gone and the Clippers have fully adjusted to playing under normal circumstances.

 Tip-off is at 10:30pm ET - Staples Center - Los Angeles, CA